SAP/openui5-website/data/events/ui5ers-07.md

 url: https://sap-se.zoom.com/j/94833714827
 ---

-The agenda is not finalized yet, but we have some good ideas already up our sleeves and will publish them here once confirmed!
+The agenda is not finalized yet, but we will announce soon

 If you have an idea for a topic, let us know either via [e-mail](mailto:openui5@sap.com?subject=[UI5ers live]) or in the [#UI5ers_live](https://openui5.slack.com/archives/C01CP60AAN7) channel of the [OpenUI5 Slack](https://ui5-slack-invite.cfapps.eu10.hana.ondemand.com/)!